 PROTECT ANCIENT FORESTS

-‘The Voice of the Forest’
+We must continue to amplify ‘The Voice of the Forest’

 Please view our short film — which is a testament to the power of community, art, poetry and music to meet the most pressing issue of our time.

-Indigenous leaders, key members of Congress, renowned musicians, poets, artists, professors, writers, scientists and inspired citizens are uniting across the country to demand the permanent protection of our nation’s last remaining old-growth forests.
+Indigenous leaders, key members of Congress, renowned musicians, poets, artists, professors, writers, scientists and inspired citizens are uniting across the country to demand the protection of our nation’s last remaining old-growth forests.

 Why Protect Ancient Forests?

-Ancient forests, also known as old growth forests, serve as the lungs of our planet.
+Ancient forests, also known as old-growth forests, serve as the lungs of our planet.
 These majestic ecosystems naturally sequester enormous amounts of carbon, reduce wildfire risk, supply clean drinking water, and provide refuge to endangered species.

 Despite their immense benefits, these treasure troves of biodiversity on United States public lands are still being commercially logged today.